Skip to main content

 Key Takeaways:

 To simplify, financial planning is a process and not a tangible product to buy.
-The benefit of this approach is that it helps families in identifying pitfalls that may appear along the path towards a child’s future financial security.
-By implementing effective strategies one can bridge these pitfalls and manage finances well.
+The benefit of this approach is that it helps families in identifying possible gaps that may appear along the path towards a child’s future financial security.
+By implementing effective strategies one can bridge these gaps and manage finances well.
 Moreover, financial planning is a dynamic process that accommodates changes that come along in life during its course.
 This helps families in staying on course for reaching the objectives that have been penned down for the family’s welfare.

 Please focus on the 3-step approach to financial planning which families may adopt to plan for their child’s future:

 Identifying life goals may be easy but prioritizing them is sometimes difficult.
-A simpler way is to divide these goals into categories that address their longevity, into SHORT, MEDIUM and LONG term goals.
-The short term goals may include vacation or buying a car over the next 2-3 years.
+A simpler way is to divide these goals into categories that address their longevity, into Short, medium and long term goals.
+For instance, short term goals may include vacation or buying a car over the next 2-3 years.
 The medium term goals may focus more on the child’s education or buying a house, say after 4-6 years.
 Any goals beyond that may be listed under long term goals.
-Finances (for 2-3years) that cater to your child’s requirements may be listed under short term goals.
-Similarly, expenses of child for the next 5-7 years may be included under medium term goals and planning for expenses during the parent(s)’s retirement can feature as a chief long term goal.

-What existing resources do we have?
+• What existing resources do we have?

 These questions may be answered by effectively analyzing the family’s current financial situation.

-This analysis assesses 2 parts- Net worth and Cash Flow.
+This analysis assesses 2 parts- Net worth and Cash flow.

-INCOME – Income may be from different sources and includes the parent(s)’s earnings (salary), government support (pension for the disabled), and income from investments, any inheritance from grandparents or other relatives.
+• Income– Income may be from different sources and includes the parent(s)’s earnings (salary), government support (pension for the disabled), and income from investments, any inheritance from grandparents or other relatives.
 All sources of income must be identified clearly.

-EXPENSES – A separate calculation of expenses of a child with special needs must be done to assess the overall financial requirements of the child.
-It would thus be beneficial to draw up two separate expense sheets – one that details family expenses and the other that itemizes the child’s daily living expenses.The family expenses may be broken down into fixed and variable expenses.
+It would thus be beneficial to draw up two separate expense sheets – one that details family expenses and the other that itemizes the child’s daily living expenses.

-Fixed expenses are those which are known to you and generally do not vary, like your household rent, utility bills, insurance premiums etc. On other hand, variable expenses will cover those expenses which you do not estimate or set aside each month, such as local or non-local travels, personal shopping etc.
+2. On other hand, variable expenses will cover those expenses which you do not estimate or set aside each month, such as local or non-local travels, personal shopping etc.

 DISCLAIMER: Please note that this guide is for information purposes only.
 Please consult a financial advisor for any legal consultations or advise pertaining to your needs.